fabnicolas/php-telegram-api-wrapper/README.md

 # Telegram API WebServer in PHP/RDBMS
-Do you want to manage a Telegram bot on a web server with PHP+SQL architecture?
+Web server to manage your Telegram bot (with its own Telegram API wrapper), written in PHP and SQL.

-Do you want to integrate your client applications (Java Desktop, .NET apps, Android APKs, iOS apps, frontend AJAX requests, whatever) with Telegram API, so that you/your application can send/receive messages and photos?
+Useful to integrate Telegram API with any client application (Java Desktop, .NET apps, Android APKs, iOS apps, frontend AJAX requests, whatever) with a RESTful web service such as this web server; you can send messages, photos and receive data through/towards bot.

-Then this web server, lightweight and easy to configure, will do for your case.
+Useful if you want to manage a Telegram bot from a web server AND secure your key, using a VPS or any web hosting service (even free ones) that provides you PHP and any RDBMS.

+Easy to use, to configure and lightweight.

 ## Requirements
 1. Any web hosting service with PHP+SQL plan (Even free tier options, for example https://www.000webhost.com/);